lexfefegha/Computational-Futures-And-AI/README.md

 ## Reading List (Will be updated weekly)
 **Core Text:**
 Bratton, B.H.
 (2016) The Stack: On Software and Sovereignty.
 MIT Press.

 Engelbart, D. (1962).
 Augmenting Human Intellect: A Conceptual Framework.

 Dourish, P. (2017).
 The Stuff of Bits: An Essay on the Materialities of Information.
 MIT Press.

 Karparthy, A, Hacker’s guide to Neural Networks http://karpathy.github.io/neuralnets/

 Manovich, L. (2013) Software Takes Command.
 A&C Black.

 Montgomery, E. P, & Woebken, C. (2016).
 Extrapolation factory operator's manual.
 New York: Extrapolationfactory.com.

 Dunne, A. & Raby, F. (2014).
 Speculative Everything: design, fiction and social dreaming.
 MIT Press.

 Bleecker, J. (2009).
-Design fiction: A short essay on design, science, fact and fiction, Near Future Laboratory, Los Angeles, CA, Bleecker, (2011).
+Design fiction: A short essay on design, science, fact and fiction, Near Future Laboratory, Los Angeles, CA,

+Bleecker, (2011).
 Design Fiction: From Props To Prototypes, Negotiating Futures / Design Fictions, Swiss Design Network 2011, Basel.

 Kirby, D. (2010).
 The future is now: Diegetic prototypes and the role of popular films in generating real-world technological development.
 Social Studies of Science 40 (1), pp. 41-70.

 O’Regan, G. (2012).
 A Brief History of Computing.
 Springer Science & Business Media.

 ---

 ## Weekly Schedule (Will be updated)
-### Week 1 2nd October
+### Week 1 (2nd October)
 Seminar: Introduction Lesson (Slides for this lesson are in the slide folder)
 \\\\ Intro to Alex Fefegha's practice and his work exploring AI & creativity.
-We will then read "Man Computer Man-Computer Symbosis" & share thoughts on it.
+We will then read "Man Computer Man-Computer Symbosis" & share our thoughts on it.

 **Assignment:**